nadiamoe/archzfs-kernels/README.md

 ### Hosted instance

 I host an instance of this container, updated daily, at `https://archzfs-kernels.nadia.moe`.
-At the moment this is served from Germany.
+At the time of writing this is hosted in Germany, but packages are served from the Arch Linux Archive.

 * Add the repositories to your `pacman.conf`
 ```